kubermatic/kubermatic/docs/proposals/platform-extension-implementation-extension-operators.md

 Reconciles `Extension` CRs and takes care of registering Operators for Extensions in the Extension catalog, making them available for installation.
-It basically translates `Extensions` to CRs needed by the OML operator either wrapping OLM's catalog operator or implementing the necessary parts to fit our requirements.
+It basically translates `Extensions` to CRs needed by the OLM operator either wrapping OLM's catalog operator or implementing the necessary parts to fit our requirements.

 ### Extension Controller

 The extension controller reconciles ExtensionOperator CRs.
-It runs in the KPP controller manager in the seed cluster and manages OLM CRs on all user clusters.
+It runs in the KKP controller manager in the seed cluster and manages OLM CRs on all user clusters.
 It acts as a wrapping layer around the OLM operator which taking care of the whole lifecycle of application operators.